 At the 2014 Society of American Archivists meeting, the CAD/BIM Taskforce held a session titled “Frameworks for the Discussion of Architectural Digital Data” to consider the daunting matter of archiving computer-aided design and Building Information Modelling files.
-This was the latest evidence that — despite some progress in standards and file exchange — archivists and the international digital preservation community at large are trying to get a firm grasp on the slippery topic of preserving CAD files.
+This was the latest evidence that — despite some progress in standards and file exchange — the digital preservationist all over the world are trying to get a firm grasp on the slippery topic of preserving Computer Aided Design files.

-CAD files — particularly as used by scientists, engineers and architects — can contain vital information.
-Still, CAD files are subject to the same risk that threatens all digital files, major and minor: failure of accessibility — being stuck on obsolete storage media or dependent on a specific program, in a specific version, on a specific operating system.
-In particular, the complexity and range of specifications and formats for CAD files make them even more challenging than many other kinds of born-digital materials.
+CAD files — particularly as used by scientists, engineers and architects — can contain vital information, depending on the importance of the object or objects that result from the designs.
+CAD files are fragile, though, and subject to the same risk that threatens all digital files: failure of accessibility — being stuck on obsolete storage media or dependent on a specific version of specific software on a specific operating system.
+In particular, the complexity and range of specifications and formats for CAD files make them even more challenging to access and display than many other kinds of born-digital materials.

-As for CAD software, commerce thrives on rapid technological change, new versions of software and newer and more innovative software companies.
-This is the natural evolution of commercial technology.
-But each new version and type of CAD software increases the risk of software incompatibility and inaccessibility for CAD files created in older versions of software.
-Vendors, of course, do not have to care about that; the business of business is business — though, in fairness, businesses may continually surpass customer needs and expectations by creating newer and better features.
+CAD software commerce thrives on rapid technological change, new versions of software and newer and more innovative software companies.
+This is the natural driver for commercial technology.
+But each new version and type of CAD software increases the risk of inaccessibility for CAD files created in older versions of software.
+Vendors, of course, do not have to care about that; the business of business is business — though, in fairness, businesses may continually surpass customer needs and expectations by creating newer and better software features.
 That said, many CAD customers have long realized that it is important — and may someday be crucial — to be able to archive and access older CAD files.

 Building Information Modelling files and Project Lifecycle Management files also require a digital-preservation solution.
 BIM and PLM integrate all the information related to a major project, not only the CAD files but also the financial, legal, email and other ancillary files.